Skip to content

 ICT Consultations

-Settings can request an ICT consultation for advice on how they can support Children & Young People (CYP) recording their work and ideas using technology.
+Settings can request an ICT consultation for advice on how they can enable children and young people to express their thinking in ways that work for them.

 They may include:

-• Advice for making use of Speech to text software
+• Working together to explore making use of Speech to text software

 • App suggestions